jlolling/talendcomp_tCamundaComponents/README.md

 This component sends a technical failure response to the Camunda engine
 ## tCamundaExtTaskUnlock
 This component sends a unlock response to the Camunda engine
+## tCamundaExtTaskClose
+This component close the connection to the Camunda engine